 Code Title Credit Hours

 BUS4790 Innovative Business Solutions 3.0

 CRR4000 Career Readiness 4.0

-Total Credit Hours 60
+Total Credit Hours 120

-• The approved program is a degree completion program.
+• This is a degree completion program.
 Entering students must have a related associate degree or higher level degree and must complete at least 60 semester hours for a total of 120 credit hours.
+Associate degrees from other institutions may also be considered.